Warning: If you’re looking for a deep theological article today, this isn’t going to be it. 🙂

 But not this year, and I’ve come to accept that.
 Instead of worrying over the things I’m unable to do with my boys, I’ve decided to be grateful for the things I can do with them.

 A couple Saturdays ago, we decorated our tree together.
 It was absolutely hilarious.
 If you’ve never decorated a Christmas tree with three teenage boys, I highly recommend that you try it.
-You will laugh so hard you will have enough happy endorphins to last all of 2018.
+You will laugh so hard you will have enough happy endorphins to last all year.

 Hanging Christmas lights on the roof was also quite the experience.
 We decided to combine gutter cleaning with light hanging this year to save time.
 Which was a great plan, except for one thing:

 The great basketball challenge.
 Because what better time to shoot hoops than when you’re on the roof?

 And of course, the whole thing had to be filmed.
 (One must always document shots taken from the roof.)